Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/README.md

 ![image](https://github.com/Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/assets/143474898/1967b35e-265f-49e5-ba7a-42005922a82a)

 On the following screen, select the EXE download 64 bit edition of MS SQL.
 Open the downloaded file, and allow the app to make changes to your device.
-On the next screen, hit "Donwload Media".
+On the next screen, hit "Download Media".
 Then, hit the blue "Browse" folder button, and just keep it simple and save it on the desktop of the VM.  ```Make sure you're downloading an ISO file``` and click "Download".

 ![image](https://github.com/Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/assets/143474898/49feb956-1520-4108-9c5f-0b3655a2ac15)